 Pick The Right Bed

-A luxury hotel’s staff prepares your room so well that it feels 100% new by the time you walk in.
-The idea that possibly thousands of people stayed there before you did never crosses your mind.
+The personnel at a five-star hotel will meticulously prepare your room so that it feels brand new when you check in.
+The thought that hundreds or perhaps thousands of people may have stayed there before you never occurs to you.

 Add The Layers